Providing rigorous academic training at an international standard in our pre & primary school and vocational training center.

 Alice Leaper, the founder of Stepping Stones and mother of two Malawian children, built the primary school in 2016, with the vision of providing a quality inclusive education system that benefits all families in the area.
 It started with just one block for standard 1, and after many fundraising efforts and support from sponsors/ donors, the school now has eight classes from Standards 1-8!

-Since then, Alice has driven the school to expand with the support of Francis Roy and Imogen Stuart Fielding, who have also been integral to the development and growth of the school, and together they have implemented structures to develop the school into what it is today, year by year, block by block.
+Since then, Alice has driven the school to expand thanks to the support from head teachers Francis Roy, Imogen Stuart Fielding, and Carolina Hall, who have been integral to the development, growth and success of the school.
+Together, they have implemented strong and successful structures to develop the school into what it is today, year by year, block by block.
+The school continues to expand, and now offers support the wider community, including a community library and IT centre, access to solar lighting for high school students and study clubs, and a mixture of engaging and hands on vocational training courses.
+The school also runs after school permaculture clubs practicing sustainable agriculture and learning about nutrition, to interested students.

 AFFORDABILITY